 - Venous plexus of Batson

 Batson plexus is a large and complex venous channel communicating directly with inferior and superior venae cavae.
-It extends from base of the skull to coccyx.
+It extends from the base of the skull to the coccyx.
 The Batson plexus has three components

 - Extradural venous plexus

 - Veins to osseous structures of the spine